Yep, let’s talk about the CSS property

 - There are inline-level elements.
 These are the objects that are aligned.
 They have a baseline and a top and bottom edge.

-vertical-align the reference points mentioned in the last sentence in the list above are set into a certain relationship.
+vertical-align the reference points mentioned in the list above are set into a certain relationship.

 - baseline: The element’s baseline sits exactly on top of the line box’s baseline.